How Childhood Trauma Affects Adult Relationships

 Can unresolved family trauma affect relationships?

-Family Constellations suggests that unresolved grief, exclusion, trauma, and emotional burdens within the family system may continue influencing relationships across generations.
+Family Constellations suggests that unresolved grief, exclusion, trauma, interruptions in connection, and emotional burdens within the family system may continue influencing relationships across generations.

 Can childhood trauma affect the body?